wpswings/points-and-rewards-for-woocommerce/readme.txt

 **TOP-RATED POINTS AND REWARDS SYSTEM FOR WOOCOMMERCE TO TURN YOUR CUSTOMERS INTO LOYAL FANS.
 REWARD CUSTOMERS FOR PURCHASES AND CREATE  WOOCOMMERCE LOYALTY PROGRAMS TO REWARD REFERRAL POINTS, SIGN-UP POINTS, ETC. ALLOW REDEEMING POINTS, POINTS LOG REPORT FOR ADMIN AND USER, AND BUILD MEMBERSHIP WITH PROPER EMAIL NOTIFICATIONS**

-Points and Rewards for WooCommerce is a points management plugin that engages customers by offering them points on store activities like signup, purchase, referrals, etc. Customers can redeem these points to buy products at your store or participate in your membership program with the WordPress loyalty points plugin.
+Points and Rewards for WooCommerce is a points management plugin that engages customers by offering them points on store activities like signup, purchase, referrals, etc. Customers can redeem these WooCommerce rewards to buy products at your store or participate in your membership program with the WordPress loyalty points plugin.
 With the [**WooCommerce Points and Rewards**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-par-pro&utm_medium=par-org-page&utm_campaign=par-pro) plugin at your WooCommerce Store, you can improve sales, Return On Investment(ROI), conversion rate, Customer Lifetime Value(CLV), and referral marketing scope.

 [youtube https://www.youtube.com/watch?v=WWktrnAI88U&t=333s&w=560&h=315&rel=0]

-== WITH THE WOOCOMMERCE REWARDS SYSTEM PLUGIN YOU CAN: ==
+== WITH THE WOOCOMMERCE POINTS AND REWARDS SYSTEM PLUGIN YOU CAN: ==
-* Offer points on signup, referrals, purchase, etc. to engage your customers
+* Offer points for rewards on signup, referrals, purchase, etc. to engage your customers
-* Create a membership program to reward loyal customers with exclusive offers
+* Create a membership program to reward loyal customers with exclusive membership rewards
 * Track the points transaction of every customer with a point log report
 * Manually update the points of your customers from the points table feature
 * Notify customers through email for every point transaction
-* Offer reward points in different languages with WPML Multilingual support
+* Offer WooCommerce rewards points in different languages with WPML Multilingual support
 * Change the point value for the order total and cart redemption
 * Assign a similar point value to all simple products with a global point assign feature
 * Offer a specific number of points for a set price range of the order value